LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Add key(s) using template

 The template should reflect the value of the source key.
 The keys are in the place of the extracted value and between curly braces.
 Example: if the value is “test_1.tif” and you want to extract both the number and the extension, then you can use the following: test_{number}.{extension}.
 Remember that the template values are greedy; this means that they want to contain the largest possible value that will match the template.
 In the example above the value “test_1.a.tif” will result in a key “number” with value “1.a” and a key “extension” with value “tif”.
+In this situation, you can use a range to specify what type of characters the value of that key can contain.
+In the above example, if you use test_{number[0-9]}.{extension} the key "number" will contain "1" (but the key "extension" contains "a.tif" which might not be what you expect).
 Use the step “Add key with regular expression based value” if you need more control.

 ## Add key with counter value